 Digital Scholarship & Publishing Services: Murthy Digital Studio

-Spring 2021 - The Murthy Digital Studio will not host events or meetings, will not be available to reserve, and will not have Open Studio hours.
-You can contact DSPS staff at email@example.com.
+Fall 2021 - The Murthy Digital Studio will host a limited number of events or meetings that fit its program and will not have Open Studio hours.
+For more info, contact email@example.com.

 The Murthy Digital Studio provides low-barrier and immediate access to tools for organizing and analyzing qualitative research, and encourages peer-to-peer learning of new tools and approaches.
 The studio is located on the first floor of Bostock Library in The/EDGE and can be reserved for use during Perkins & Bostock operating hours.

 - Digital scholarship instruction and practice.
 The Murthy Digital Studio encourages shared exploration of digital scholarship tools and methods.
 It hosts a a range of activities, from hands-on workshops and research talks, to discussion groups and project work, and prioritizes collaborative work over solitary study.

 - Reservations.
 Anyone may request use of this space for digital scholarship-related activities.
 To request use of this space for meetings, workshops, or events, submit a programming proposal or contact edge (at) duke.edu.
 Groups or individuals whose research, teaching, or publishing actitivites intersect with the mission of the Murthy Digital Studio may also apply for project space .